vangheem/nvg_blog/_posts/2018-09-17-why-plone-resource-registries-happened.md

 - allow registering "resources" and "bundles"
 - a resource is a JavaScript or CSS file
-- a bundle is a build which combines files and uses the RequireJS to resolve resource dependencies
+- a bundle is a build which combines files and uses RequireJS to resolve resource dependencies
 - also supports compiling LESS CSS
 - support building resources on the command line from configured customizations/registrations

 ## Retrospective

 Well, it didn't work out well.
-For the most part, either people didn't like it or didn't understand it.
+For the most part, the implementation isn't perfect and either people didn't like it or didn't understand it.
 Ramon and I spent a insane amounts of time working out the issues, documenting and training people on it.

 "This is a amazing.
 You integrated JavaScript development with a CMS.
 No one has ever done that." said NO ONE EVER about the project.